mdn/content/files/en-us/web/api/element/index.md

 - {{DOMxRef("Element.setHTML()")}} {{SecureContext_Inline}} {{deprecated_inline}}
   - : Parses and [sanitizes](/en-US/docs/Web/API/HTML_Sanitizer_API) a string of HTML into a document fragment, which then replaces the element's original subtree in the DOM.
 - {{DOMxRef("Element.setHTMLUnsafe()")}}
   - : Parses a string of HTML into a document fragment, without sanitization, which then replaces the element's original subtree in the DOM.
-The HTML string may include declarative shadow roots, which would be parsed as template elements if setting the HTML using [`Element.innerHTML`](#element.innerhtml).
+The HTML string may include declarative shadow roots, which would be parsed as template elements if the HTML was set using [`Element.innerHTML`](#element.innerhtml).
 - {{DOMxRef("Element.setPointerCapture()")}}
   - : Designates a specific element as the capture target of future [pointer events](/en-US/docs/Web/API/Pointer_events).
 - {{DOMxRef("Element.toggleAttribute()")}}